doubleotoo/rose-docs/collaborators/README.md

 ## Contributing

-Please fork this repository and send us a pull request with useful tips, tricks, or insights that you come across during your internship with us.
+Please fork this repository and send us a pull request with useful tips, tricks, or insights that you come across during your collaboration with us.
 We would like to eliminate as many headaches as possible and remove any barriers that keep you from focusing on the *good stuff*.